RESOURCES

 Graduate Research Fellowship Program (GRFP) – open to grad students pursuing research-based master’s and doctoral degrees in fields within NSF’s mission.
 Provides 3 years of financial support at $34,000 annual stipend.
 Application opens in late July/early August, with deadlines in late October.
 Some 2,000 fellowships are awarded each year.

 PAPPG (Proposal & Award Policies & Procedures Guide) – provides extensive guidance and explanation to prepare common sections of NSF grant proposals.
 UNCG’s OSP has a helpful NSF Proposal checklist.
-NSF has a helpful new FAQs document.
+NSF also has a helpful FAQs document.

 Research.gov – the preferred submission portal for NSF proposals.